Skip to content

 A refresh token is a token that can be used to obtain a renewed access token.
 It can be requested for new access tokens until the refresh token is used, revoked, or expired.

 A refresh token expires 24 hours after not being used for the generation of a new access token.
-Refresh tokens must be stored securely by an application as it creates a new Access Token and allows access to the system.
+Refresh tokens must be stored securely by an application as it creates a new access token and allows access to the system.

 Starting in IP Fabric version 6.1.0, the refreshToken is rotated after every use, and a new one is issued.